digidip/tapjaw-importer/README.md

 # Components

-An overview of each component is available in Tapjaw Importer, focusing on each element with corresponding documentation in how to implement, extend and use correctly.
+An overview of each component available in Tapjaw Importer, focusing on each element with corresponding documentation in how to implement, extend and use correctly.

 ## Commands